 A group is an entire set of connected stones of the same color.
 A single stone, not connected to others of its color, is also a group.

-A group is dead if there is no path of connected empty cells between that group and any other of its color.
+A group is dead if there is no path of connected empty cells between that group and any other group of its color.
+The path does not need to be a straight line.

 On your turn, perform the following actions in the stated order: